-Stand Out And Roar (SOAR) is an immersive two-day self-reflection and writing retreat based on the book “Staring Down the Tiger: Stories of Hmong American Women” and the accompanying workbook “SOAR.”
-This retreat seeks to harness the power of storytelling to help participants face disruptive narratives in their life, symbolic of the tiger, in order to find their voice and SOAR.
+Stand Out And Roar (SOAR) was an immersive two-day self-reflection and writing retreat based on the book “Staring Down the Tiger: Stories of Hmong American Women” and the accompanying workbook “SOAR.”
+This retreat sought to harness the power of storytelling to help participants face disruptive narratives in their life, symbolic of the tiger, in order to find their voice and SOAR.

-Through self-reflection, peer to peer support, group discussion, and journaling, participants will shed light on their subconscious narratives and beliefs that shape their everyday lived experiences.
-The retreat will culminate in participants writing letters of wisdom for future publishing consideration by Hmong Women Achieving Together.
-Allies and educators are encouraged to broaden their worldview by participating in this reflective experience of learning from stories that are foreign to their own lived experiences.
+Through self-reflection, peer to peer support, group discussion, and journaling, participants shed light on their subconscious narratives and beliefs that shape their everyday lived experiences.
+The retreat culminated in participants writing letters of wisdom for future publishing consideration by Hmong Women Achieving Together.
+Allies and educators were encouraged to broaden their worldview by participating in this reflective experience of learning from stories that are foreign to their own lived experiences.

 About the Books

 Books can be ordered from Amazon.
 Although it is encouraged to read the book ahead of time, it is not necessary.

 Tsov tom, or tiger bite—an insult in Hmong culture—means you were stupid enough to approach a tiger and get bitten.
 In this remarkable new book, Hmong American women reclaim that phrase, showing in prose and poetry that they are strong enough and brave enough to stare down the tiger.

 This workbook asks readers to reflect on their own narratives and thoughts or beliefs surrounding specific areas in their lives that they struggle with.